aniketpant83/backend-devops-lab/README.md

 ## Project Overview

-A microservices-based backend system using Flask (Tested with unittests and Postman), Ansible, Nginx Reverse Proxy, orchestrated with Docker and Kubernetes, monitored using Prometheus & Grafana, and integrated into a CI/CD pipeline with Jenkins.
+A microservices-based backend system backed with DevOps tools and practices for container orchestration, autoamted deployment, and monitoring.

 **1. Microservices Development with Flask**
 - Designed individual microservices (Employee, Department, Leave Management).